TrueWinter/nodeupload/README.md

 # Node Upload
 Decided to start from scratch using a different dependency for uploading.
-Basics are working yet this is **NOT** ready for use in a production environment.
+Basics are working but this is **NOT** ready for use in a production environment.

 **All screenshots use the tokens from the first GIF under the installing section**